Herm: Geography and geology

 The isle of Jethou is around three-quarters of a mile to the southwest beyond Point Sauzebourge.
 It is possible that in AD 709 a storm washed away the strip of land that connected Jethou to Herm.
 About 215 m off the northern coast of Jethou is the islet of Crevichon, which measures about 212 by 168 m, with an area of less than three hectares.
 To the west, between Herm and Guernsey, lies the channel Little Roussel (Petit Ruau); between Herm and Sark, to the east, lies the Big Roussel (Grand Ruau).
 Bréhon Tower, a Victorian-era fortification, is in the Little Roussel between Herm and Saint Peter Port.
 The tower was created between 1854 and 1856 by Thomas Charles de Putron (1806–1869) using granite from Herm.

 Politics

 Herm is part of the St Peter Port parish of Guernsey but is not part of any canton.
-It belongs to the Electoral District of Saint Peter Port South.
-It is rented out to various tenants. and, unlike the largely autonomous islands of Sark and Alderney within the Bailiwick, Herm is administered entirely by the States of Guernsey.
+It belonged to the Electoral District of Saint Peter Port South, until the binding 2018 referendum implemented a single, island-wide constituency of which Herm was a part of.
+It is rented out to various tenants.
+Unlike the largely autonomous islands of Sark and Alderney within the Bailiwick, Herm is administered entirely by the States of Guernsey.

 Cars and bicycles are banned from Herm, in order to keep "peace and tranquillity".
-Herm does allow quad bikes and tractors for staff and luggage transport respectively.
+Herm does allow quad bikes and tractors for staff and luggage transport, respectively.

+Tenants

+Holders of the post of tenant of Herm: